Buy paint

-No matter what surface you are painting, care at the preparation is essential to achieving a professional finish - skimping on preparation will show in the final finish.
+No matter what type of timber you are painting, care at the preparation stage is essential to achieving a professional finish.
+Don't think that the paint will cover up blemishes, it won't.

 New Softwood